jpcima/chordv/chordv/Docs/txt/en/en.md

 the number of positive or negative semitones you want to transpose the chord.
 2. The input area allows you to define the number of positive or negative semitones you want to transpose the chord.
-3. You can transpose the agreement on the chord under the mouse, all of the current line, the current song or the whole file
+3. You can transpose the chord onto the chord under the mouse, all of the current line, the current song or the whole file
 4. Close the dialog box
 5. Transpose the chord